 Otoplasty is a surgical procedure designed to improve the appearance of the ears.
 Patients with oversized, misshapen, or protruding ears can see dramatic improvement after an Otoplasty procedure.
 The reconstructive surgery can fix all aesthetic issues of the ear, ranging from a birth defect, to an unnatural shape after an injury.

 A successful Otoplasty can be performed on both an adult patient, as well as children.
-Once the ears are close to fully developed, the surgical procedure can effectively and permanently reshape their size, shape, and position on the head.
+Once the ears are close to fully developed, the surgical procedure can effectively reshape their size, shape, and position on the head.

 Am I a good candidate for Ear Surgery?